 And if you have never used the OXO Decorating Kit you are missing out.
 It is the perfect decorating tool for cupcakes, cookies, brownies and even things like deviled eggs, canapes and such.
 It is light and easy to use and clean up is a breeze.
 Learn more about it here.

-- Brownie Mix (I used Ghiradelli Chocolate Supreme Brownie Mix) or try using our Gluten-Free Brownies
+- 1 Ghiradelli brownie mix (I used Ghiradelli Chocolate Supreme Brownie Mix)

 - 2 egg yolks